claireb-gsa/derisking-gov-tech/_pages/federal-fieldguide/3-planning.md

 #### Recommendation

-Instead of making large, risky investments in major software programs years in advance, agencies should apply Agile principles to break up those larger, monolithic projects into smaller, incremental budget allocations.
+Instead of making large, risky investments in major software programs years in advance, agencies should apply agile principles to break up those larger, monolithic projects into smaller, incremental budget allocations.

 This idea of modularity can be found in the [Clinger-Cohen Act of 1996](https://www.govinfo.gov/content/pkg/PLAW-104publ106/pdf/PLAW-104publ106.pdf) as enshrined in FAR Part 39 - Acquisition of Information Technology (which introduced modular contracting).
 Taking a modular approach compartmentalizes failures, reduces the risk of failure, and brings the size of projects below the threshold for greater agency oversight.